szentjozsefhackathon/szentiras.eu/docker/Readme.md

 It something is not right for you, don't hesitate to create an issue.

-It won't start up without a proper `.env` file and a `.env.docker` file (latter contains customizations for the built containers).
+It won't start up without a proper `.env` file.
+The `.env.docker.example`file needed on Windows with Docker Desktop.
 So first

 ```
 cp .env.local.dist .env && cp .env.docker.example .env.docker